The Cost of Chronic Illness and Maintaining An Income When You Are Chronically Ill

 The hardest part about maintaining an income when you are ill is obviously your health.
 I never know how I’m going to feel from hour to hour, so I keep my hours flexible and work when I can.
 I’ve been running my own business from home since 2010, shortly after I received my diagnosis.
 At that time, I had no idea I’d need to work from home in the future.
 One thing that has never changed is that I am constantly ‘catching up’ on days I’ve missed.
 The downside to working from home is that you never leave work.

-Obtaining disability is not an option for me in Taiwan.
+Obtaining disability, as I’ve mentioned, is not an option for me in Taiwan.

 For the past decade, I’ve maintained diverse sources of income so I always have money coming in.
 On LinkedIn, officially I’m a recruiter and communications consultant.
 When you’re in recruiting, business ebbs and flows.
 This has allowed me to continue working as a freelance writer, editor, and publishing professional for over 15 years.
 You might be surprised to learn that I’ve written over a dozen books and that I’ve created dozens of websites.
 I help businesses with their communications platforms as a media strategist and work as a content creator.
 (Hard rule: I don’t write for free.)